 All Other Fees.
-Neither Berkovits & Company nor Morrison, Brown provided any other services to the Company during either fiscal 2007 or fiscal 2006.
+Neither Berkovits & Company nor Morrison, Brown provided any other services to the Company during either fiscal 2008 or fiscal 2007.

-In connection with the standards for independence of a company's independent public auditors, the Audit Committee considered whether the provision of such services is compatible with maintaining the independence of Berkovits & Company and Morrison, Brown.
+In connection with the standards for independence of a company's independent public auditors, the Audit Committee considered whether the provision of such services was compatible with maintaining the independence of Berkovits & Company and Morrison, Brown.